Whether you have a day in Lisbon, Portugal, or a month, Lisbon is one of those cities that is simply relaxing to visit.

 If your trip to Lisbon overlaps with either a Tuesday or Saturday, also consider hitting up Feira da Ladra, Lisbon’s vintage flea market!

-Getting Around During One Day in Lisbon
+Getting Around During A Day in Lisbon

 While we’ve designed this one day Lisbon itinerary to be primarily walkable, the city of Lisbon itself is not particularly walkable by the standards of dense European city centers.

-In addition to distance, there’s also height: Lisbon is a very hilly city, so if you’re planning to climb to a Miradouro, be prepared for a workout!
+In addition to distance, there’s also height: Lisbon is a very hilly city, so if you’re planning to climb to a miradouro, be prepared for a workout!

 Keep an eye out for public elevators to help you along–not the most traditional form of public transportation, but they’re great for ascending hills very quickly and with the exception of the touristic Santa Justa Lift, tend to be free to use.